loaderImage

 Your medical tests help your insurer assess your health condition.
 You will also have to disclose your pre-existing medical conditions (if any), lifestyle habits, family health history and so on.
 And this includes information about your mental health too.

-This helps the insurer determine how much risk is involved in giving you a term insurance plan by a process called medical underwriting.
+This helps the insurer determine how much risk is involved in giving you a term insurance plan through medical underwriting

 If you are a high-risk customer i.e. you have a higher chance of passing away because of your health compared to someone without the same health conditions, the insurer may reject your term plan application on medical grounds.

-Find out all the factors that can cause your term plan application to get rejected.
+Discover all the factors that can lead to your term insurance application being rejected.

 Yes.
 If the insurer finds too many concerns in your medical reports they can put your application on hold.